msalvati1997/mf_devfile/README.md

        The blocking operations work with the waitqueues.
 The process waits as long as the condition is met and the timeout has not expired.
 The condition is about taking the lock (reserved of the high level stream) in order to do the operation.
     * **NON BLOCKING OPERATION** : The non blocking operation work with the mutex_trylock API.
 It is not blocking: if the resource is busy, control returns to the user.

+In this case the workqueue are not used : the read operation is always synchronized.

 Release
  -----------------------------
+This operation is used to close a specific device and to deallocate the session's private data.

 Usage
  -----------------------------